barumau/pandunia/engli/index.md

   borrowed from many languages all across the globe, including the top-10 most widely spoken languages of the world.

-Note: Pandunia is a constructed language that is under construction.
-The structure and vocabulary of the language may change from what is presented in these pages.

 ## Learning material

 - [Mini lessons with pictures](http://www.pandunia.info/pandunia/mini_darse.html)